VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

 script to automatically build and deploy this application plus the Security Management UI, another component of the Vital security system.

+## Usage

+While reading the code may still be the best way to understand the adapter working details, this section will try and describe the RESTful services exposed by the module in a simple and more accessible way.

+### GET endpoints

+ * **/rest/user/{id}**: returns info about the user "id" (expects the "vitalManToken" session cookie)